vldbss-2021/vldb-2021-labs/tinykv/doc_ss/lab1.md

 - `kv/raftstore/peer_msg_handler.go`, the `proposeRaftCommand` method, which is the core part of read/write requests proposing.
 - `kv/raftstore/peer.go`, the `HandleRaftReady` method, which is the core part of raft ready processing.
 - `kv/raftstore/peer_storage.go`, the `SaveReadyState` method, which is core part of the states and logs persistency.
-- `kv/raftstore/peer_storage.go`, the `Append` method, it append the logs from raft ready to the log engine.
+- `kv/raftstore/peer_storage.go`, the `Append` method, it appends the logs from raft ready to the log engine.

 These code part entrances are marked with: